-The BEng (Hons) Electrical and Electronic Engineering is taught through lectures, which are supported by tutorials, > practical sessions and seminar groups.
-Wherever possible, your work will be based on live projects and case studies, > with contributions from industry professionals. > > There is a range of assessment methods.
-The first two years combine exams and assessments based on laboratory work, but > in later years there are exams for technical options and coursework or reports for management and project work. > > Our industry-standard facilities help you make the transition from the classroom into an employment setting.
-We have > three suites that include an embedded systems lab, general electronics lab, and power and renewable energy lab.
+The Electrical and Electronic Engineering programme is taught through lectures, which are supported by tutorials, practical sessions and seminar groups.
+Wherever possible, your work will be based on live projects and case studies, with contributions from industry professionals.

+There is a range of assessment methods.
+The first two years of this engineering degree combine exams and assessments based on laboratory work, but in later years there are exams for technical options and coursework or reports for management and project work.

+Our industry-standard facilities help you make the transition from the classroom into an employment setting.
+We have three suites that include an embedded systems lab, general electronics lab, and power and renewable energy lab.

 Our embedded systems lab contains 25 high-end terminals that run cutting edge development tools that have been designed in conjunction with our sponsor, Renesas – the world’s leading supplier of microcontrollers.
 This sponsorship means our students are taught using the most up-to-date technologies and development tools.

 The general electronics lab is split into three sections – Computer Aided Design (CAD) and embedded systems, practical electronics, and communication engineering.
 You will learn how to use industry-standard software, construct prototypes, build and test printed circuit boards and use a range of equipment such as oscilloscopes and signal generators.
 In the communication engineering section, you will undertake experimental set-ups to support your understanding of theoretical principles.
 These set-ups include analogue and digital modulation schemes, microwave antennas, time and frequency division multiplexing, coding, transmission lines and fibre optics.